2019 BMW X5 spy shots and video

 Powertrains in the redesigned X5 should align with the redesigned 5-Series, meaning a choice of 4-, 6- and 8-cylinder engines.
 A plug-in hybrid should also form part of the portfolio and there will almost certainly be M Performance and dedicated M versions.
 In fact, a prototype for the new X5 M has already been spied.

 Beyond the redesigned X3 and X5, and new X7, look for redesigned versions of the X4 and X6 to arrive, also based on the CLAR platform.
-There will also be an X2 riding on the BMW Group's compact UKL platform, coming in the very near future.
+There's also the new X2 which rides on the BMW Group's compact UKL platform.

 Email This Page